merdok/homebridge-miot/docs/robotcleaner.md

   - `hap` - Always uses the existing HomeKit switch.
   - `matter` - Uses Matter when available; falls back to the HomeKit switch if Homebridge Matter is unavailable or disabled.
   - `both` - Exposes both the HomeKit switch and the Matter robot when Matter is available.
 - `matterRoomDiscovery` - `auto` or `disabled`.
 Default: `auto`.
-When enabled, the plugin tries local commands first and MiCloud-backed MIOT paths when the configured device connection uses MiCloud.
+When enabled, the plugin tries local MIOT commands only; Matter room discovery does not use MiCloud.
 - `matterRoomDiscoveryInterval` - How often to refresh room discovery, in hours.
 Default: `6`.
 - `matterRooms` - Optional room definitions or name overrides for Matter room cleaning.
 Each entry can contain `id`, `name`, `mapId`, and `areaType`.